PumpkinPaul/Nakama.Tank/README.md

 > This project shows how to use prediction and smoothing algorithms to compensate for network lag.
 This makes remotely controlled objects appear to move smoothly even when there is a significant delay in packets being delivered over the network.

+## Getting Started

+Install Nakama -
+The easiest way to do this is to follow the [Install](https://heroiclabs.com/docs/nakama/getting-started/install/) documentation on the Nakama webite.

+Clone the source code and build the app - all dependencies should be included in the project.

+You should then be able to launch two instances of the game to test locally.

 ## Credits

 Inspired by: